xinychen/transdim/README.md

 ### Open data

 In this repository, we have adapted the publicly available data sets into our experiments.
-If you want to view or use these data sets, please download them at the [datasets/](https://github.com/xinychen/transdim/tree/master/datasets) folder and run the following command in your Python console:
+If you want to view or use these data sets, please download them at the [datasets/](https://github.com/xinychen/transdim/tree/master/datasets) folder in advance, and then run the following command in your Python console:

 ```python
 import scipy.io